kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 ## Prometheus Tuning

 Production environments should not be using the Istio Prometheus add-on, or carrying over its configuration settings.
 That is useful only for small, or demo installations.
-Instead, Prometheus should have been installed in a production-oriented way, according to [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/installation).
+Instead, Prometheus should have been installed in a production-oriented way, following the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/installation).

 This section is primarily for users where Prometheus is being used specifically for Kiali, and possible optimizations that can be made knowing that Kiali does not utilize all of the default Istio and Envoy telemetry.